google/applied-machine-learning-intensive/v2/05_deep_learning/01_recurrent_neural_networks/slides.md

 ![center](res/stock_paper.png)

 <!--
 One of the most common examples of sequence prediction is predicting stock prices.
-Stock prices are notoriously volatile but also incredibly important for many people to predict.
-(There are entire industries based on this practice.)
+Stock prices are notoriously volatile, but a lot of people are involved in the practice of trying to predict them.
+There are entire industries based on this practice.

 Image Details:
 * [stock_paper.png](https://unsplash.com/photos/IT6aov1ScW0): Unsplash License